BioinformaticsSTU/TGStools/README.md

 ### Input files

 #### hg19.2bit and hg38.2bit
-hg19.2bit and hg38.2bit are 2bit formate of human genomes which can be downloaded on UCSC.
+hg19.2bit and hg38.2bit are 2bit format of human genomes which can be downloaded on UCSC.

 #### gtf file
 An annotation file in GTF format is like: